List of New Zealand One Day International cricket records: Fewest runs aggregate in a match

 The lowest match aggregate in ODIs is 71 when USA were dismissed for 35 by Nepal in the sixth ODI of the 2020 ICC Cricket World League 2 in Nepal in February 2020.
 The lowest match aggregate in ODI history for New Zealand is 106 scored in the second match of the 1985 tour of West Indies.

 Result records

 An ODI match is won when one side has scored more runs than the total runs scored by the opposing side during their innings.
 If both sides have completed both their allocated innings and the side that fielded last has the higher aggregate of runs, it is known as a win by runs.
 This indicates the number of runs that they had scored more than the opposing side.
 If the side batting last wins the match, it is known as a win by wickets, indicating the number of wickets that were still to fall.

 Greatest win margins (by runs)

-The greatest winning margin by runs in ODIs was New Zealand's victory over Ireland by 290 runs in the only ODI of the 2008 England tour.
+The greatest winning margin by runs in ODIs was England's victory over South Africa by 342 runs in the third and final ODI of South Africa's 2025 tour of England.
+New Zealand's greatest winning margin by runs in ODIs was over Ireland by 290 runs in the only ODI of the 2008 England tour.